your French knitting companion

 When Exact Gauge Matters Most

-Stitch gauge is almost always more important than row gauge:
+Stitch gauge is almost always more important than row gauge, for this reason:

 Gauge in Pattern Generation